Technology-Notes/kiemlicz-util-wiki/Docker.md

 ADD some_binary /
 CMD ["/some_binary"]
 ```
-Such image will be able to exec the specified binary only.
+Such image will be able to execute the specified binary only.

 ### Debugging
 Failed container can be pretty easily debugged